scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 # How jQuery UI Works

-All jQuery UI widgets have a common API.
+jQuery UI contains many widgets that maintain state and therefore have a slightly different usage pattern than typical jQuery plugins.
+All of the jQuery UI's widgets use the same patterns, so if you learn how to use one, then you'll know how to use all of them.
-We'll walk through the common functionality using a progressbar widget for specific examples.
+This document will walk you through the common functionality, using a progressbar widget for the code examples.

 ## Initialization

+In order to track the state of the widget, we must introduce a full life cycle for the widget.
+The life cycle starts when the widget is initalized.
 To initialize a widget, we simply call the plugin on one or more elements.

 	$( "#elem" ).progressbar();